heini208/fault_detector_spot/documentation/System_Design.md

 This mechanism is deliberately approximate.
 As discussed in the Feedback Subtree section, it is best used sparingly-primarily when the robot is severely mislocalized, so that RTAB‑Map can refine the pose again afterwards.
-Mapping and localization therefore remain the subsystem with the most potential for future improvement, especially once lidar data becomes available.
+Mapping and localization therefore remain the subsystem with the most potential for future improvement, especially once LiDAR data becomes available.

 ## 10.10 Design Rationale

 The design of the mapping and navigation subsystem is driven by a few key constraints and goals:

-- **Work with what the hardware provides (no lidar, multiple RGB‑D cameras)**
+- **Work with what the hardware provides (no LiDAR, multiple RGB‑D cameras)**
   The choice of RTAB‑Map over a `slam_toolbox` + AMCL pipeline follows directly from the available sensors.
 - **Make maps reusable and self‑contained**
   Each map consists of: